dewangshree/MentalHealthPredictor/README.md

 This project is ideal for beginners learning:

-- Machine learning
+Machine learning
-- Streamlit and UI creation
+Streamlit and UI creation
-- Connecting models to real-life inputs
+Connecting models to real-life inputs
-- Data preprocessing and scoring
+Data preprocessing and scoring

-# MentalHealthPredictor